sdaveas/telegram-bot-v2/README.md

 - **Context Management**: Maintain conversation context across messages
 - **Message History**: SQLite database for conversation tracking
 - **Model Switching**: Change between different Gemini models on the fly
 - **Translation**: Use `/translate on` to automatically translate messages from any language to english
+- **Emoji Reactions**: React with 👾 to messages to get AI insights (including text, images, and voice messages)

 ## Usage